heylucasterra/heylucasterra.github.io/src/posts/Nubank/side-quests.md

 Confidential

 - #### Moving money, 2020
-Using design as a means to communicate value and get a workstream staffed
+Using design as a means to communicate value and staff a new team

 - #### Quality principles, 2020
-Listening to different voices to outline what uality means across the company
+Listening to different voices at the company to to outline what quality means for Nubank
 </div>

 ---